godotengine/godot-docs/classes/class_staticbody2d.rst

 **Inherited By:** :ref:`AnimatableBody2D<class_AnimatableBody2D>`

-Physics body for 2D physics which is static or moves only by script.
-Useful for floor and walls.
+Physics body for 2D physics which is static or moves only by script (without affecting other bodies on its path).
+Useful for floors and walls.

 .. rst-class:: classref-introduction-group